What we know about the U-haul driver who crashed into White House with Nazi flag

 What happened?

-The incident unfolded just before 10pm ET on Monday night when the white U-Haul box truck crashed into the security barriers on the north side of Lafayette Square on 16th Street, Anthony Guglielmi, the Secret Service chief of communications, said in a statement on Monday night.
+The incident unfolded at around 9.40pm on Monday night when the white U-Haul box truck crashed into the security barriers on the north side of Lafayette Square on 16th Street, US Park Police said.

 The crash took place just a few hundred feet away from the White House, where Mr Biden had been holding talks with Senate Majority Leader Kevin McCarthy just hours earlier.

+US Park Police and US Secret Service Uniform Division officers responded to the scene to find a truck that is believed to have been intentionally crashed into the bollards outside Lafayette Park.

-Video, posted by eyewitness Chris Zaboji, appears to show the truck driving into the barricades once and then driving into them a second time.
+A video posted by eyewitness Chris Zaboji appears to show the truck driving into the barricades once and then driving into them a second time.

 He pulled out his phone to capture what was going on.